cstobey/vclods/README.md

 Each script file automatically locks out redundant execution (or allows up to `VCLOD_BATCH_JOBS` number of instances to run).

 ## Operation
 Based on the file extension list, different operations can be assigned.
 If the extension is `.sh` then it is sourced as a ksh script.
 If the extension is `.sql` then it is passed as sql to the primary sql connection.
 Extensions are recursively applied, so `.dst.sql` will run sql on the primary database connection, then pipe the output into the secondary database connection, effectively making it a metasql script.
+Some extensions recurse further, letting you specify what amounts to subscripts within their context, for example, `.diff-f+dst.sql` will run a `.sql` script and diff the output to the contents of the `f` file piped through the `.dst` extension.
 [Here is a list of all the .extension Operations](/docs/Operation.md).

 ## Destination
 Log output (anything in stdout at pipe's end) can go to the following locations: